 The enlarged prostate symptoms occur because of obstruction of the urethra just below the bladder neck.
 The prostate gland surrounds the urethra and compresses it while enlarging.
 The early sign is the poor or weak stream.
-Soon the bladder capacity decreases, and the urination becomes frequent and urgent during the day and at night.
+Soon the bladder capacity decreases, and urination becomes frequent and urgent during the day and at night.
 The dysuria may indicate a concurrent urinary tract infection whose prostate enlarged patient is more exposed.

 Gross haematuria is a less common symptom, and it is a sign of complication (bladder stones, vein varicosities of the bladder neck).
 Acute urinary retention is when the patient cannot urinate because of advanced and severe obstruction along with a hypotonic bladder.
-In this case, the main symptom is severe lower abdominal pain and tenderness, general symptoms like nausea, swelling, chills and possible fever.
+In this case, the main symptom is severe lower abdominal pain and tenderness, as general symptoms like nausea, swelling, chills, and possible fever.

 Patients usually have their daily activities interrupted by frequent urination (business meetings, demanding activities, etc.).
-The work performance and social interaction may be heavily affected even because of tiredness after insufficient night rest (waking up to urinate several times).
+Work performance and social interaction may be heavily affected even because of tiredness after insufficient night rest (waking up to urinate several times).
 The water intake restriction is typical among patients to minimize the symptoms.